 These financial statements have been prepared based upon the historical cost amounts recorded by Buchans and Minco Exploration, with the exception of certain financial instruments measured at fair value.
-These financial statements may not be indicative of Minco Exploration financial performance and do not necessarily reflect what its financial position, results of operations, and cash flows would have been for the years ended 31 December 2019 and 2018 had Minco Exploration operated as an independent entity during the entire financial statement reporting periods presented.
+These financial statements may not be indicative of Minco Exploration financial performance and do not necessarily reflect what its financial position, results of operations, and cash flows would have been for the year ended 31 December 2019 had Minco Exploration operated as an independent entity during that year.